Giwining / Flora River Nature Park protects 25 kilometres of the Flora River.

 Visit Giwining / Flora River Nature Park for short walks, boating, camping or relaxing along this perennial spring-fed watercourse.
 Visit the popular and beautiful Kathleen Falls and Djarrung Falls, and see the 'tufa' formations created by calcium carbonate precipitating out of the springwater.
 These have grown together over time to create dams picturesquely spanning the Flora River.

-The Park also protects a variety of fish including barramundi, bream, catfish and grunters.
+The Park is home to a variety of fish including barramundi, bream, catfish and grunters.
 Since both the Freshwater and Saltwater Crocodiles are known to inhabit the river, swimming and canoeing is not recommended.
 Camp at the well-equipped Lorrngurl Campground, where picnic facilities and a small boat ramp are also provided.

 To access the Park, follow the Victoria Highway west from Katherine for 86 km and then follow the access road (suitable for 2WD vehicles during the dry season of April to October) for another 36 km to the Park entrance.
 The Park may become inaccessible at times after heavy rain.